zk-m2m/hello-api-aws/README.md

              ((b_filter==true)&&($1=="public_ip")) {print $3}' | \
         cut -d '"' -f2

-To test the service run "curl -v http://<the IP address obttained above>" And to remove the resources so created run "terraform destroy".
+To test the service run "curl -v http://x.x.x.x" where x.x.x.x is the IP address obtained above.
+And to remove the resources so created run "terraform destroy".